🌍

 permanent jobs created

-The project structures Indigenous equity participation, employment targets, procurement commitments, and revenue sharing from inception.
-Aligned with TRC Call to Action #92 and UNDRIP.
+The project is designed to offer Indigenous equity participation, employment targets, procurement commitments, and revenue sharing from inception.
+Aligned with TRC Call to Action #92, UNDRIP, and BC's Declaration on the Rights of Indigenous Peoples Act (DRIPA).
+Engagement with all four Nations is underway.

 Tsleil-Waututh Nation

 Burrard Thermal within traditional territory.
-Economic partnership with GCT via SPAL Corp (renewable fuel supply at Vanterm) provides a working template for energy co-ownership.
+Existing economic relationship with GCT via SPAL Corp (renewable fuel supply at Vanterm) provides a working template for energy co-ownership.

 Squamish Nation

-UBC CERC clean energy research partnership.
+UBC CERC clean energy research collaboration on Squamish territory.
 Councillor Chris Lewis champions clean energy transition.
-Squamish Clean Technology Association.
+Squamish Clean Technology Association active in region.

 Haisla Nation

-HaiSea Marine partnership with Seaspan produced the world's first electric tugboat.
-Direct template for hydrogen tug fleet co-ownership under PDEC.
+HaiSea Marine joint venture with Seaspan produced the world's first electric tugboat.
+A potential template for hydrogen tug fleet co-ownership under PDEC.

 Musqueam (xʷməθkwəyəm)